Douglas Drane Career Development Professor in Information Technology and Management

 He holds a PhD in economics from the University of Chicago.

-Current Research Focus: Current projects include the measure of the share of systematic risk in bilateral exchange rates at high and low frequencies, the link between exchange rates and returns on long-term bonds, the impact of risk premia on the tax vs. government debt trade-off, the optimal size of international capital flows in a world with time-varying aggregate risk, as well as the quantity and price of currency risk in international equity markets.
+Current Research Focus: Professor Verdelhan's research focus is international finance with a particular interest in foreign exchange and sovereign bond markets.
+Current projects include the measure of the share of systematic risk in bilateral exchange rates at high and low frequencies, the link between exchange rates and returns on long-term bonds, the impact of risk premia on the tax vs. government debt trade-off, the optimal size of international capital flows in a world with time-varying aggregate risk, as well as the quantity and price of currency risk in international equity markets.

 General Expertise: Arbitrage pricing theory; Bond markets; Bond pricing; Derivatives; Exchange rates; Federal Reserve; Macroeconomics

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.

 Fax: (617) 258-6855